JoostJM/SlicerCaseIterator/README.md

 Exiting the navigation prior to reaching is possible using the `Reset` button, which exits the navigation (the case is not saved and not closed).

+### Console Output

+On the python console SlicerBatch prints information about the current case.
+Output can contain the following:
+- The case number that is loaded.
+If the table contains a column `patient` or `ID`, the value of this cell for the current row is added to this message, e.g. `Loading next patient (3/5): breast1...`
+- An info messages when the case is closed.
+- For each new file that is saved, the full path location of the new file is printed.
+- Errors and warnings about invalid or missing input.

 ### Invalid input

 When the input is invalid (e.g. unknown column, incorrect path), error messages